 InterSystems IRIS Connector for Power BI

-This article describes how to work with the InterSystems IRIS Connector for Power BI.
-It contains these sections:
+This page describes how to work with the InterSystems IRIS® Connector for Power BI.

 Introduction to the Connector

-The InterSystems IRIS Connector for Power BI is a custom connector for InterSystems IRIS™ data platform.
-The InterSystems IRIS Connector for Power BI allows you to access and create reports on regular relational tables as well as InterSystems IRIS Business Intelligence cube data from Microsoft Power BI, and includes full DirectQuery support when querying either type of data.
+The InterSystems IRIS Connector for Power BI is a custom connector for InterSystems IRIS and it allows you to access and create reports on regular relational tables as well as InterSystems IRIS Business Intelligence cube data from Microsoft Power BI.
+It includes full DirectQuery support when querying either type of data.
 The Connector is included with Power BI Desktop, starting with Microsoft’s April 2019 release of Power BI Desktop.

 Prior to connecting to InterSystems IRIS from Power BI Desktop, ensure that you have an InterSystems IRIS ODBC driver installed on your system.